 NSX continues to be a disruptor in the networking and security space.
 NSX is a core element of many VMware solutions such as VMware Cloud Foundation, VMware Cloud on AWS, and VMware vCloud NFV.
 NSX is also at the center of many of VMware’s strategic partnerships and joint solutions with companies such as AWS, Azure, Dell Technologies, Google Cloud and IBM Cloud.
 Most recent ones include the VMware Cloud on Dell EMC solution launched at Dell Tech World and the Azure VMware Solutions which generally available starting May this year.
 And last year, the VMware-AWS partnership reached a new level with the announcement of two new solutions –VMware Cloud on AWS Outposts and VMware Cloud Foundation for Amazon EC2.

 This release expands the breadth and depth of several use-cases in security, automation, multi-cloud networking, and cloud-native applications.
 The Virtual Cloud Network is the ultimate destination for customers, supported by NSX-T to enable consistent networking and intrinsic security for workloads of any type (VMs, containers, bare metal) and located anywhere (data center, cloud, edge).
 Watch this space for a series of deep-dive blogs on some of the key capabilities supported in this release of NSX-T 2.5.
-Note that the NSX-T 2.5 release is expected to start shipping in a few days.

 Hope you have a great time at VMworld 2019 US!